 - A. The Chair announces the outcome of the vote. - B. The chair of the Resolutions Committee shall record the results of the vote. - C. The chair of the Resolutions Committee shall: - 1.
-List the mover of the motion and college affiliation; the person recorded as mover shall be the person listed as such on the printed resolution/amendment form. - List the disposition of the vote as follows: M/S/C: Moved, Seconded, Carried; M/S/F: Moved, Seconded, Failed; M/S/Postponed: Moved, Seconded, Postponed; M/S/U: Moved, Seconded, Unanimous M/S/R: Moved, Seconded, Referred; M/S/A: Moved, Seconded, Acclamation. - 3.
+List the contact of the motion and college affiliation; the person recorded as the contact shall be the person listed as such on the printed resolution/amendment signature form. - 2.
+List the disposition of the vote as follows: M/S/C: Moved, Seconded, Carried; M/S/F: Moved, Seconded, Failed; M/S/Postponed: Moved, Seconded, Postponed; M/S/U: Moved, Seconded, Unanimous M/S/R: Moved, Seconded, Referred; M/S/A: Moved, Seconded, Acclamation.
+(Note: in the final packet, resolutions passed by acclamation will be noted with the word "acclamation" rather than an acronym) - 3.
 Record any minority reports if so directed by the majority of the voting members of the general session.